-For hardware implementations with unified instruction and data functions (for example; TLBs); Mapping an instruction translation entry may also cause an identical data translation entry to be mapped, and vice-versa even if not explicitly requests by the flags argument.
-Similarly, demapping an instruction translation entry may also cause the data translation entry to be demapped, and vice-versa even if not explicitly requested by the flags setting.
+Implementation note: For hardware implementations with unified instruction and data functions (for example; TLBs); Mapping an instruction translation entry may also cause an identical data translation entry to be mapped, and vice-versa even if not explicitly requests by the flags argument.
+Similarly, demapping an instruction translation entry may also cause the data translation entry to be demaped, and vice-versa even if not explicitly requests the data translation entry to be demaped, and vice-versa even if not explicitly requested by the flags setting.

-14.3.
-Translation table entries
+14.3 Translation table entries